MrAbhi19/OpenSiliconHub/Docs/PISO.md

 SHIFT_DIR=1 → Right shift (MSB first).
 - Completion:<br> When all bits are shifted out, done=1 and busy=0.
 Counter resets to 0 for next operation.
 - Sequential nature:<br> Updates occur on rising edge of clk or reset.
 Synthesizable as flip-flops with control logic.
-- Parameterization:<br> Output sequence length is determined by SIZE.
+- Parameterization:<br> Output sequence length is determined by WIDTH.
 Direction is controlled by SHIFT_DIR.